home shows works texts misc catalog

 RB: I am relaxed and not ashamed of what I've done.
 I think that's the major point.

-1. Bloore has also said that it was their dramatically different approaches that made them functional as studio-mates; because influence in either direction was inconceivable.
+Bloore has also said that it was their dramatically different approaches that made them functional as studio-mates; because influence in either direction was inconceivable. (back)

-5. Artists often take imagery from around them, including the minor arts and even the works of minor artists, in a manner that in no way involves influence.
-Still, it should be reiterated that Bloore had studied many truly meaningful mandalas before ever seeing a Johns. (back) (top)
+Artists take imagery from everywhere around them including the minor arts and minor artists in a manner that in no way involves influence.
+Bloore had seen many truly meaningful mandalas while living in New York in the early fifies and studying Art and Archeology at NYU, where he also encountered the works of Johns. (back)

-6. In an interview with fellow painter, Eugene Knapik, for WorkSeen (Dec.'90):
+In the interview with fellow painter, former student Eugene Knapik, which is here, Bloore elaborates:

 “The paintings are in a sense calculated ahead of time as much as possible but they have to undergo fantastic changes in the process of execution, because I'm working from a little drawing, a little sketch in pencil.
 I'm currently working on eight-by-eight-foot paintings.
 A lot of changes happen...